 It is important that the volunteers acting on behalf of FWS are kept safe whilst carrying out their work.
 HCC and GWRC are keen to assist the volunteers to put measures in place to ensure the volunteers can work in a safe environment and manner.

-GWRC will take all reasonably practicable steps to ensure the safety of all volunteers working with and on behalf of the Friends of the Waiwhetu Stream by ensuring that known hazards are communicated to the Friends (through a health and safety plan) and are fully understood, so far as is reasonably practicable.
+GWRC will take all reasonably practicable steps to ensure the safety of all volunteers working with and on behalf of FWS by ensuring that known hazards are communicated to FWS (through a health and safety plan) and are fully understood, so far as is reasonably practicable.

-HCC will assist FWS to prepare three Job Safety Analyses (JSAs), to cover the all of the work undertaken by FWS volunteers.
+HCC will assist FWS to prepare three Job Safety Analyses (JSAs), to cover all of the work undertaken by FWS volunteers.
 This will include general work along the stream edge, work within the stream bed and monthly clean up sessions.
 These will be agreed and signed by all parties and reviewed as necessary.

 HCC will: